Berrien County Jail Ledger from March 15, 1838, during the tenure of Sheriff Fowler J. Preston.

 Frederick C. Franz served as Berrien County Sheriff from 1913-1918 and from 1925-1926.
 Election card courtesy of Donald Divis.

-Special thanks to Robert C. Myers, Author, Historian and Curator at The History Center at Courthouse Square in Berrien Springs.
+Special thanks to Robert C. Myers, Author, Historian and former Curator at The History Center at Courthouse Square in Berrien Springs.